VoIP Architectures

 Network segmentation

 Segmentation uses dedicated VLANs to isolate signaling flows, media flows and administration.
 Each segment has its own filtering and QoS rules.
-SBC interfaces are assigned to specific realms, each with its own security policies.
+SBC interfaces are assigned to specific realms, each with its own control policies.

 Encryption and security